Andrzejpopielewicz/Coherent/README.md

 Important : Of course before using mutt You Have to configure .muttrc file, it is enough to insert Your gmail paswords and user if You have gmail account.
+More precisely, usual gmail account password will NOT work.
+Simply after logon in gmail account create so called application specific password and use this password in mutt.
+The name of the application in gmail is not important, You can for example name it mutt.

+Warning : do NOT use ahci at driver, use nonahci at driver, which installed by default.
+Otherwise You risk to corrupt Your virtual disk.